api3dao/old-api3-docs/airnode/2-7-config-json.md

 **NOTE** Contract addresses cannot be overridden for EVM chain ID 1 (Ethereum mainnet).

-Contract overrides have two required keys: `name` (one of the above contract name) and `address`. i.e. `{ name: 'Airnode', address: '0xf1d4...0bd3' }`.
+Contract overrides are provided as with a name (key) and override address (value). i.e. `{ Airnode: '0xf1d4...0bd3' }`.
 You can provide as many or as few overrides as needed.

 ```json
 {